Ashwin18-Offcl/Ashwin18-Offcl/README.md

 ## 👤  About Me

-I am a passionate Data Analyst and Technical Faculty with hands-on experience in Power BI, Tableau, Python, SQL, Advanced Excel, ETL workflows, and Data Storytelling.
-I specialize in transforming raw data into meaningful insights, building interactive dashboards, and guiding learners toward industry-ready analytical skills.
+I am Data Analyst and Technical Faculty who approaches work with clarity, sincerity, and inner discipline.
+With hands-on experience in Power BI, Tableau, Python, SQL, Advanced Excel, ETL workflows, and Data Storytelling, I see data not just as numbers, but as a pathway to uncover truth hidden beneath clutter.

 ## 👨‍🏫 Professional Summary: